-Amounts in Correspond to
+Amounts in

-Part XVI-A Amounts in Part I,

-on line column (a), line
+Part XVI-A on line Amounts in Part I, column (a), line

 1a-g

-1a-g 11

-2 11

 3 3

-4 4

 5 and 6 5b (description column)

-7 11

 8 6

-9 11 minus any special event expenses included on lines 13 through 23 of Part I, column (a)
+9 event expenses included on lines 13 through 23 of Part I, column (a)

 10 10c

-11a-e 11

 Line 1-Program service revenue.
 On lines 1a-g, list each revenue-producing program service activity of the organization.
 For each program service activity listed, enter the gross revenue earned for each activity, as well as identifying business and exclusion codes, in the appropriate columns.
 For line 1g, enter amounts that are payments for services rendered to governmental units.
-Do not include governmental grants that are reportable on line 1 of Part I. Report the total of lines 1a-g on line 11 of Part I, along with any other income reportable on line 11.
+Do not include governmental grants that are reportable on line 1 of Part I. Report the total of lines 1a-g on line 11 of Part I, along with any other income reportable on